Child protection in England Reporting your concerns about a child

 We're all responsible for reporting concerns about a child's welfare.
 Legislation and guidance for each of the UK's 4 nations clearly sets out expectations with regard to professionals reporting their suspicions that a child is at risk of harm to the authorities.

-From October 2015, the Female Genital Mutilation Act 2003 (as amended by section 74 of the Serious Crime Act 2015) introduced a mandatory reporting duty for all regulated health and social care professionals and teachers in England and Wales.
+The Female Genital Mutilation Act 2003 (as amended by section 74 of the Serious Crime Act 2015) introduced a mandatory reporting duty for all regulated health and social care professionals and teachers in England and Wales.
 Professionals must make a report to the police, if, in the course of their duties:

 - they are informed by a girl under the age of 18 that she has undergone an act of FGM

 - they observe physical signs that an act of FGM may have been carried out on a girl under the age of 18.